Experience economy

+Business theory

-Pine and Gilmore argue that businesses must orchestrate memorable events for their customers, and that memory itself becomes the product: the "experience".
-More advanced experience businesses can begin charging for the value of the "transformation" that an experience offers, e.g., as education offerings might do if they were able to participate in the value that is created by the educated individual.
+Joseph Pine II and James H. Gilmore argue that businesses must orchestrate memorable events for their customers, and that memory itself becomes the product: the "experience".
+More advanced experience businesses can begin charging for the value of the "transformation" that an experience offers, e.g. as education offerings might do if they were able to participate in the value that is created by the educated individual.
 This, they argue, is a natural progression in the value added by the business over and above its inputs.

-Although the concept of the experience economy was initially focused in business, it has crossed into tourism, architecture, nursing, urban planning and other fields.
+Although the concept of the experience economy was initially focused on business, observations and theories have crossed into tourism, and architecture.
+The experience economy can be quantified as the economic value of an experience, which is a psychological process people can go through.
+The experience economy is often consumed as product or service, or as pure experience product such as sports, and online dating.

-The Experience Economy is also considered the main underpinning for customer experience management.
+The experience economy is also considered the main underpinning for customer experience management.